Employers are currently adapting as best they can to the COVID-19 crisis by allowing remote work, or even making it mandatory.

 However, what may seem like a good way to save money can also adversely impact the cybersecurity of a company’s IT infrastructure.
 Unlike personal devices, most computer equipment provided by employers meets minimum security standards.
 These computers, tablets and other devices are designed to operate within a corporate network.
 Their software has been optimized to meet the specific needs of the individual user in the corporate environment.
 The introduction of personal devices into a company’s IT environment therefore adds a new layer of risk to security considerations.

 Personal devices should therefore be systematically checked by the employer’s IT department before being used for remote working.
-Mobile device management (MDM) applications can also allow companies to create secure access to data and perform remote lockouts or erasures in the event that devices are lost or stolen.
+Mobile device management (MDM) applications can also allow companies to create secure access to data when teleworking and perform remote lockouts or erasures in the event that devices are lost or stolen.

 Need IT services for your company in Québec?
 Contact-us now!